 15. Stash Working Directory

-You can save the current state of your working directory into someplace temporarily and come back to it later when you want.
+You can temporarily save the current state of your working directory someplace and come back to it later when you want.
 This is called stashing in git terminology.
 It simply stores the state of your working directory and the index so that you can work on something new.

 $ git stash